 - limiting harmful substances that constrict blood flow

-- limiting dietary supplements and common substances that make symptoms of Meniere disease worse
+- limiting dietary supplements and common substances that worsen symptoms of Meniere’s disease

 Water and diuretics

 Water retention makes Meniere’s disease worse, but this doesn’t mean you should stop drinking fluids.

 It’s more important that you avoid fluids that contain large amounts of sugar and salt, such as soda or concentrated juices, which make you retain water.